Giants Spring Training

 Gate A is next to a col-de-sac that serves as a non-congested drop-off point for groups and other individuals.

 The concourse is located behind the stadium and is partly covered by the grandstand.
-It's also home to the Arizona Fall League Hall of Fame and Scottsdale Sports Hall of Fame.
+The covered portion is home to the Arizona Fall League Hall of Fame and Scottsdale Sports Hall of Fame.
 Plaques for inductees of both are on the concourse's wall behind home plate.
+For those who want to see them, the plaque on wall Halls are adjacent to the entry portal for section 306.

 The Giants’ bullpen is in right field, behind the fence and below the Charro Lodge.
 The visitors’ bullpen is behind the left field fence, adjacent to the foul pole.